 - Pour your strawberry mix over the top and spread evenly.

-- Spread the remaining crumble on top
+- Spread the remaining crumble on top.

 - Bake at 350 for about 35 min.

-- Let cool and cut into squares.
+- Let cool completely then cut into squares and serve.

 Elke is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.